joshsoftware/lingo.ai/README.md

 Create python virtual environment
 > python3 -m lingo

 Activate the virtual environment
 > source lingo/bin/activate

 Install dependencies
-> pip install -r requirements.txton
+> pip install -r requirements.txt

-Execute the appllilcation
+Execute the applilcation
 > python3 app.py

 It will execute and prints the url in the output console, copy the url and paste in the brwoser